44 Jobs OpenAI Uses to Measure AI Capability

 The primary metric: blind, head-to-head expert preference

 OpenAI uses experienced professionals (“graders”) from the relevant occupations to blindly compare AI outputs vs human expert deliverables, and judge whether the AI output is better, as good as, or worse.
+In this process, machine learning techniques play a crucial role.
 (OpenAI)

 Why preference-based grading?